codeandfire/setuptools/docs/userguide/ext_modules.rst

    >>> calculate.subtract(3, 5)
    -2

-So where does Setuptools come in?
-Basically, Setuptools provides a way of simplifying the compilation step, and also registers the compiled library as a part of your package.
-We will see how this works shortly.
+Our discussion so far illustrates the entire process of integrating C code with Python code.
+So where does Setuptools fit into the process?
+Basically, Setuptools facilitates an easier process of compiling the C code, i.e. the C extension module(s), and shipping it along with the Python code.

-Configuration of extension modules for Setuptools must be done via a ``setup.py`` file.
+To register extension modules with Setuptools, they must be configured via a ``setup.py`` file.
 For our example, we can use the following configuration:

 .. code-block:: python